laydros/fnorm/README.md

 The CLI prints status messages such as:

-- `✓ <name> (no changes needed)` when a filename is already normalized.
+- `✓ <name> (no changes needed)` when a filename/directory is already normalized.
 - `Renamed: <old> -> <new>` for successful renames.
 - `Would rename: <old> -> <new>` in dry-run mode.

-Errors (missing files, directories, collisions, rename failures) are reported to standard error and cause a non-zero exit status if any occur.
+Errors (missing paths, collisions, rename failures) are reported to standard error and cause a non-zero exit status if any occur.

 ### Run the test suite

-Unit tests live alongside the normalization logic.
-Run them with:
+The project includes both unit tests and integration tests:

+- **Unit tests** (11 tests) in `src/normalize.rs` cover the normalization algorithm
+- **Integration tests** (15 tests) in `tests/integration_tests.rs` verify file/directory operations

+Run all tests with:

 ```bash
 cargo test